Shivani29sheth/Gaussiam-models/README.md

 ## Multivariate Gaussian models

 Description:
-A simple classifier using multivariate Gaussian models.
+Implemented a simple classifier using multivariate Gaussian models.
 Each class in the data is modeled by a single 3D Gaussian distribution.

 Two different structures for the covariance matrices are considered for the model, which are: